mindSDB vs Microsoft Power BI Copilot: which is better for governed Q&A (SSO/RBAC, audit logs, and reviewable SQL)?

 Detailed Breakdown

-1. MindsDB (Best overall for governed, reviewable Q&A across data)
+1. MindsDB (Best overall for governed, reviewable SQL Q&A)

-MindsDB ranks as the top choice because it was designed from day one to bring AI-powered analytics inside the data stack with enterprise-grade governance, transparent SQL generation, and query-in-place execution.
+MindsDB ranks as the top choice because it was designed from day one as an AI-powered analytics layer that lives inside your data stack, with transparent query generation, reviewable SQL, and enterprise governance primitives.

 What it does well: